yezkez10/tp/docs/UserGuide.md

 ### Listing all patients : `list_appt`

-Shows a list of all appointments in Clinic Assistant.
+Shows a list of all appointments in the clinic records.

 Format: `list_appt`

 ### Editing a patient: `edit`

-Edits an existing patient from the Clinic Records.
+Edits an existing patient from the clinic records.

 Format: `edit INDEX [/n NAME] [/p PHONE] [/e EMAIL] [/g GENDER] [/age AGE] [/eth ETHNIC] [/ic NRIC] [/a ADDRESS] [t/TAG]…​`